phpDocumentor/phpDocumentor/docs/getting-started/installing.rst

 After that you can run it globally::

-  $ phpDocumentor -d . -t docs/api
+  $ phpDocumentor run -d . -t docs/api

 And next
 --------